 Prepping your Holiday Ham?
 Check out this Ham with Rosemary, Garlic, and Lemon recipe from Fine Cooking.

 There’s something about vanilla that elicits an unmistakable sense of warmth and coziness.
 Any time you get a whiff of fresh vanilla as you enter your local bakery, or take a sip of your vanilla latte from your local coffee hangout, you know that warm and fuzzy feeling.
-Vanilla is a common culinary flavor, used throughout the year, but it’s also one of the most popular flavors of the holidays.
+Vanilla is a common culinary flavor.
+It is used throughout the year, but is also one of the most popular flavors of the holidays.
 In fact, the scent of this iconic spice has been proven to correlate to positive memories associated with the holidays, celebrations, confectionery treats, ice cream, rewards, and generally all things good and tasty.

 Check out this amazing Christmas Vanilla Roll Cake recipe as fast as you can!

-More than any other time of year, the holidays are about flavor and lots of them.
+More than any other time of year, the holidays are about flavors and lots of them.
 One spice that stands out in a sea of holiday flavors as one of the most traditional, is Ginger.
 The Ginger spice has an exotic tang when it hits your tongue.
-It has one of the most unique aromas and a one-of-a-kind flavor profile that makes it a favorite holiday must-haves when used in cookies, ciders, lattes, chutneys, cakes, and pies.
+It has one of the most unique aromas and a one-of-a-kind flavor profile that makes it a favorite holiday must-have when used in cookies, ciders, lattes, chutneys, cakes, and pies.
 It can also be utilized in crystallized form, eaten fresh, and used medicinally for colds (which is great for winter).
 There is little doubt that Ginger is one of the most festive spices of the holidays.

 Orange and Orange Peel

 Cold outside?
-Make sure to try this hot Mulled Cider with orange recipe!
+Make sure to try this hot Mulled Cider with Orange recipe!